 If you’re getting a bridge, your dentist prepares your teeth on the sides of the gap in your smile.
 Then, they take impressions and send them to a nearby lab that designs and makes your dental bridge.

-When the dental lab finishes your crown or bridge, you return to Advanced Oral Dynamics.
+When the dental lab finishes your crown or bridge, you return to Dental Excellence of Allentown.
 Your provider numbs your mouth, as needed, with an anesthetic and bonds your crown or bridge into place.
 Then, they polish your teeth and give you after-care instructions.

-If you want to learn more about crowns and bridges, make an appointment at Advanced Oral Dynamics by calling the office or booking online today.
+If you want to learn more about crowns and bridges, make an appointment at Dental Excellence of Allentown by calling the office or booking online today.